 Badin-Roque House

 The Badin-Roque House is set on flat farmland adjacent to Cane River Lake, approximately 10 miles south-southeast of the city of Natchitoches.
-It probably was constructed in the early 19th century as a poteaux en terre (posts in the ground) cottage with two front rooms of unequal size and two rear cabins with a small space between.
+It was probably constructed in the early 19th century as a poteaux en terre (posts in the ground) cottage with two front rooms of unequal size and two rear cabins with a small space between.
 This structure typified bousillage construction techniques.
 The house had a single central chimney and a dirt floor.
-In the 1830s a beaded tongue and groove ceiling were added as was much of the present board and batten fenestration.
-In about 1850 the present pitched roof and siding were added.
-In addition, the small rear gallery was enclosed and a 9 over 6 window installed.
+In the 1830s, a beaded tongue and groove ceiling were added, as was much of the present board and batten fenestration.
+In about 1850, the present pitched roof and siding were added.
+In addition, the small rear gallery was enclosed, and a 9 over 6 window was installed.
 In the 20th century, the present tin roof covering was installed.
-The structure is stable, but some of the studs have tilted and the brick fireplaces have partially crumbled.
+The structure is stable, but some studs have tilted, and the brick fireplaces have partially crumbled.

 Cherokee Plantation